cekrem/cekrem.github.io/content/posts/starting-small-with-elm-a-widget-approach.md

 - **No promise chains or async/await complexity** – Commands are values that describe what you want to do
 - **Explicit error handling** – The `Result` type forces you to handle both success and failure cases
-- **No runtime errors** – If it compiles, the HTTP handling will work as expected
+- **No runtime errors** – If it compiles, it won't throw exceptions (HTTP requests can fail, and Stuff™ can happen, but it all be predictably handled)
 - **Testable** – You can test your update function by passing it messages directly

 ## Styling Without Conflicts